Compression Socks for Golfers

 - Jobst Sport 20-30 mmHg – Has a padded foot bed, moisture-wicking fabric for warm days, and moderate graduated compression to keep your legs energized.

-- CEP Men's Compression Socks for Recovery - with 20-30 mmHg these socks are made with a special fabric that features compression knitting to improve circulation for comfort.
+- CEP Men's Compression Socks 3.0 - with 20-30 mmHg these socks are made with a special fabric that features compression knitting to improve circulation for comfort.

 Although wearing compression socks can't guarantee you will improve your short game, your legs will feel fresh and energized after a round.
 Let us know in the comments, are there other socks you would recommend to improve your golf game?